krohrsb/Bookworm/README.md

 It is built with NodeJS, ExpressJS and AngularJS with JugglingDB (Sqlite) as a store.

-Add your favorite authors, mark books as wanted, search nzb providers for these books and download them with SABNzbd!
+Add your favorite authors, mark books as wanted, search nzb providers for these books and download them with SABnzbd!

 _Currently only Newznab providers are supported for search providers, and SABNzbd for download providers.
 More to be implemented in the future._